 Sand the area over the gouge toward the wood grain with fine sandpaper until it's smooth.
 Fill the gouged area by placing the wood filler on a putty knife.
 Press it into the gouge using more filler than necessary and use the putty knife to scrape off the excess.
 When it dries, sand the patched area until it is as smooth as the rest of the floor.
 Let it dry and then refinish the area where the gouge was to match the floor.

 A dent occurs when something heavy has been sitting on the floor for a long time.
 The object can create an impression in the wood, which may seem permanent, but you can steam it out since hardwood expands and contracts from moisture or the lack of it.
 If the dent is small and there is no missing or splintered wood, you can swell it back into place with an iron and a little water.

-Wet a washcloth and ring it out so it's not too wet and place it over the affected area, allowing it to absorb into the wood.
+Wet a washcloth, wring it out so it's not too wet and place it over the affected area, allowing the moisture to sink into the wood.
 Turn on the iron, let it heat to its highest setting and iron firmly, making small, circular motions and continuing until the cloth is dry, which shouldn't take very long.
 As the wood fibers absorb the water, the wood should expand back to its original state.
 If it doesn't happen on the first try, repeat the process until the dent is flush with the rest of the wood.
 Steaming may not always work if the dent is too deep — in that case, you may need to replace the floorboard altogether.

 Repairing Squeaky Floors